Burnout Therapy & Coaching for Professionals in Ontario

 • deciding whether to stay in your role

-I use a structured four-phase approach that helps you stabilize, clarify, decide, and rebuild sustainable work.
+I use a four-phase approach that helps you stabilize, clarify, decide, and rebuild sustainable work.

 If you’re looking for online therapy across Ontario including Toronto, Kitchener-Waterloo, and the GTA: